 Depending on the space in your kitchen, you’ll want to consider handle depth on the front of your microwave.
 As previously stated, some microwaves just pull out like a drawer, with a handle that’s similar to an oven door handle.

 However, others open at the push of a button.
-Unless you're trying to match your drawer microwave to your stove, a flat front unit may be more desirable so there's no clashing with your cabinet hardware.
+Unless you’re trying to match your drawer microwave to your stove, a flat-fronted unit may be more desirable so there’s no clashing with your cabinet hardware.

 Easy Access For Large Containers

-Getting a safe grip on large containers to get them out of a microwave can be dangerous challenge when you're reaching from the side.
+Getting a safe grip on large containers to remove them from a microwave can be a dangerous challenge when you’re reaching from the side.
 However, from the top down, this is much easier.

 Family Cooking Session Safety

 A wall-mounted or countertop microwave can be nearly impossible for children learning to cook, and short adults can also struggle with higher configurations.

 If your kids and grandkids want to cook, the drawer microwave offers safer access to hot containers and provides a logical working height for children.